Tips for hiking in winter

 Daylight hours

 In winter, you might not be able to hike as far as you’re used to in summer.
 This is probably my number one winter hiking tip!
 As there are less hours of daylight, a full day hike should be shorter when the days are shorter, too.
 I’ve made the mistake of going on a summer-length hike in december, and it meant the descent had to be done in the dark.
 Hiking in the dark is fine if you’re prepared for it and brought a headlamp, but I wasn’t.
 So try to be realistic and opt for a shorter route.
-In addition, if there is a strong wind, choose a route with less altitude so you’re more sheltered.

 Meeting other people

 Because popular trails will be quieter in winter, this is the perfect time of year to explore them.
 If you don’t want to be all on your own in the middle of some hills or mountains, the popular routes are still the places where you have the highest chance to come across other hikers.
 For those who do not want to see other people, doing a more challenging or less known hike maximises the likelihood of solitude.
+But always let someone know where you’re going if you’re hiking alone!
+In case of an emergency, you are less likely to be found by other people, and you cannot survive as long when it’s cold.
+The ultimate safety meanure is to share your GPS location with someone whilst you’re out.

 Staying warm and dry